 At Post University, we offer classes during the day and in the evenings.
 We also offer online courses to help those who need to keep working in their current jobs while working toward a new career in criminal justice.

 When you are looking for a four-year program to help achieve your criminal justice goals, visit Post University.
-Our Bachelor of Science in criminal justice gives you the foundation required for many criminal justice careers.
+Our online criminal justice bachelor’s degree gives you the foundation required for many criminal justice careers.
 You’ll learn things like how to apply the U.S. Constitution to contemporary issues, assess causation of crime, distinguish the categories of crimes and their penalties and defenses, interpret your ethical and professional responsibility, and develop effective communication skills related to the criminal justice field.